 Language issues with Russian doctors and specialists

 Language could end up being a barrier in Russia if you don’t speak Russian as not all doctors and specialists will be able to communicate in English.
-You are more likely to find and English-speaking doctor in Moscow and the bigger cities than in smaller towns and rural areas, and English-speaking doctors in Russia are more common in private clinics and centres than in public facilities.
+You are more likely to find an English-speaking doctor in Moscow and the bigger cities.
+English-speaking doctors in Russia are more common in private clinics and centers than in public facilities.

 See our guide to finding English-speaking doctors abroad for help on this issue.